vengi-voxel/vengi/docs/voxconvert/Examples.md

 Generate a lod scaled by 50% from the input model.

-`./vengi-voxconvert -s --input infile.vox output.vox`
+`./vengi-voxconvert -s --input infile.vox --output output.vox`

 ## Merge several models